ErikUmble/JackBitmapEditor/README.md

 ##### Import
 You can import a BMP file (24-bit depth) or a PNG file to the canvas.
 It will act like you drew it on the canvas.
 Only use colors black (#000000) and white (#ffffff) to prevent unexpected results.

+## Changelog
+* 2.8: save more settings to local storage (instead of just the grid)
+* 2.7: added an import feature for 24-bit .bmp files and .png files
+* 2.6: added localStorage to save drawing even if tab is closed

 ## Contributers
-Golan Parashi, Ignacio del Valle Alles, Erik Umble, Dino Krivić and Noa Vermeersch (Shimon Schocken and Noam Nisan developed the Jack programming language).
+Golan Parashi, Ignacio del Valle Alles, Erik Umble, Dino Krivić,  Noa Vermeersch, and Neta London.
+Shimon Schocken and Noam Nisan developed the Jack programming language.
 If you think of any improvements, feel free to submit an issue or a pull request.

 ## License